Fire Control Frequently Asked Questions

 Where will I do my training?

-Your training will be completed at our Potterne Support Services site – either in our Resilience Control Room or the Service Control Centre itself.
+Your training will be completed at our Resilience Control Room at Potterne as well as the Service Control Centre itself.
 Where possible you may also be required to attend other sites such as our headquarters in Salisbury, or a fire station, in order to facilitate your learning.

 What opportunities are there for promotion?

-Once you have completed your training and are no longer a Firefighter (Control) in development, it will be possible for you to apply for promotion.
+Once you have completed your training and are no longer a Firefighter (Control) in development, it will be possible for you to apply for promotion, with agreement from your line manager.

 We have a promotion process that staff can access if they want to apply for a role at a higher level.
 Promotion to roles at Crew Manager (Control) and Watch Manager (Control) are completed through a number of elements, testing your skills and knowledge, and providing you with training to ensure you have the right skills once promoted.